 The most awaited part of Ollantaytambo is the local festival.
 The Ollantaytambo’s Raymi is unmissable.
-This is the annual carnival which is observed in June where the Inca Sun God is honoured.
+This is the annual carnival which is falls in June.

-The scenes, performance, food culture, music and the colourful setting shouldn’t be missed.
+The scenes, performance, food culture, music and the colourful setting are unmissable .
 This will serve as a memory for a lifetime.

 This is the most important town of the Sacred Valley in the Cusco.
 It is unique as it retains the old Inca urban design.
 Ollantaytambo ruins have their unique charisma that has amassed various tourists from all across the globe.